Program OverviewPrinter Friendly

-Centennial College’s Esthetician program is the only undertaking of its sort in the city to offer both clinic and placement components.
-It will provide you with the knowledge and skills for spa applications, medical esthetics and business operations.
+Centennial College's Esthetician program is the only undertaking of its sort in Toronto to offer both clinic and placement components.
+It provides you with the knowledge and skills for spa applications, medical esthetics and business operations.

-During your time at the School of Community and Health Studies, you will learn from qualified instructors who have many years of experience in the industry and explore a comprehensive curriculum that incorporates:
+During your time in this college health program, you learn from qualified instructors who have many years of experience in the industry and explore a comprehensive curriculum that incorporates:

 - Practical applications